SuperCoder: Assembly Program Superoptimization with Large Language Models: Experimental Setup

 \section{Experimental Setup}

 \paragraph{Dataset.}

 We describe our dataset construction approach in \Cref{subsec:dataset}.
-Each instance consists of a C source program \( C \), the corresponding \texttt{gcc -O3} compiled assembly \( P \), and a set of test cases \( \mathcal{T} \) for correctness evaluation.
-The final dataset contains 7{,}872 training programs and 200 evaluation programs, with average program lengths and test case counts summarized in Table~\ref{tab:dataset}.
+Each instance consists of a C source program \( C \), the corresponding gcc -O3 compiled assembly \( P \), and a set of test cases \( \mathcal{T} \) for correctness evaluation.
+The final dataset contains 7{,}872 training programs and 200 evaluation programs, with average program lengths and test case counts summarized in \Cref{tab:dataset}, and additional analysis below.

+\paragraph{Test Coverage.} Our dataset includes test cases for every program.
+Rather than relying directly on the original submissions, we re-run each program on its inputs to generate correct outputs, thereby fixing errors in prior datasets.
+The resulting test suites of our evaluation dataset achieve an average of 96.2\% line coverage and 87.3\% branch coverage, demonstrating high test quality.

+\paragraph{Speedup by Compilers.} We quantify compiler optimizations by comparing gcc -O0 with gcc -O3 on the evaluation dataset and observe a mean speedup of 2.65×.
+This demonstrates the substantial effect of compiler optimizations and confirms that performance improvements in our dataset are measurable.
+Building on this baseline, we investigate whether LLMs can further enhance performance beyond the 2.65× speedup provided by the compiler.

-\paragraph{Prompts.} For each instance, we construct a prompt that includes the original C program along with the generated assembly using \texttt{gcc -O3}.
-All test cases are withheld from the model.
-The model is instructed to generate only the optimized x86-64 assembly code.
-We show the prompt template in \Cref{subsec:prompttemplate}.
+\paragraph{Prompts.} For each instance, we construct a prompt that includes the original C program along with the generated assembly using gcc -O3.
+Test cases are withheld from the model.
+We show the prompt template in Appendix~\ref{subsec:prompttemplate}.

 \paragraph{Metrics.}